What is The YES Foundation?

 What programs does YES support?

-YES funds high-quality instruction for art, music, poetry, STEAM (Science Technology Arts Engineering and Math); theater productions; library books; and middle school special interest clubs, after-school sports and PE dance.
+YES funds high-quality instruction for art, music, theater productions, library books, and middle school special interest clubs.
 Learn more here.

 How does YES raise funds?